 National Park Service Internship

-The internship position has been filled.
 Join us at Prince William Sound College in Valdez and take advantage of our internship program in partnership with the National Park Service (NPS).
-Internships are designed to expose students to careers in natural resource management and park planning.
-The intern/s will work directly with the Outdoor Recreation Planner at the Wrangell-St. Elias National Park and Preserve Headquarters, located in Copper Center, Alaska.
-More than one position may be hired.
+Internships are designed to expose students to careers in natural resources and environmental education and interpretation.
+The intern/s will work directly with the South District Interpreter at Wrangell-St. Elias National Park and Preserve-Kennecott, Alaska.
+Two positions will be filled.

 Eligibility

-- Must have a valid driver’s license and must be 18 or older on or before May 16, 2023 to apply.
+• Must have a valid driver’s license and must be 18 or older on or before May 16, 2024 to apply

 Benefits